 Meet reNEW’s leaders

-Professor Melissa H. Little, CEO of reNEW and executive director of reNEW Copenhagen is an internationally recognised leader in kidney research and a pioneer in applying stem cell approaches to model and treat kidney disease.
+Professor Melissa H. Little, CEO of reNEW is an internationally recognised leader in kidney research and a pioneer in applying stem cell approaches to model and treat kidney disease.

 “I am very excited about the amazing opportunity that reNEW represents.
 Building on the stem cell research excellence that exists within all partners, the Center aims to deliver outcomes across the breadth of stem cell medicine – new drugs based on human stem cell models, cell and tissue therapies, and new cell and gene therapies.”

 Professor and CEO of reNEW, Melissa H. Little